zpqrtbnk/hazelcast-jex/README.md

 The added entry has been added to the `streamed-map` map, which has journaling enabled.
 Thanks to journaling, the pipeline triggers and passes the entry value (a `SomeThing` object with an integer `Value` property) to the .NET transformation, which returns a transformed entry (a `OtherThing` object with a string `Value` property).
 The pipeline inserts this entry into a `result-map` map.
 The example code then tries to find this entry in the map.

+As of now, the jobs in `jobs/*.yml` rely on the "process" service, i.e. a service that starts the user code runtime as a separate process.
+We are currently working on the "container" service, which will start the user code runtime as a container.
+And there's a "passthru" service that should work provided that the service has been started manually beforehand.

 ## Viridian Demo